Shossi/First-Project/README.md

-This is a Git repo for my Weather-Application and Devops Course
+This is a Git repo for my Weather-Application